olilanz/RooCode-Local-Evaluation/README.md

                 },
                 {
                     "type": "text",
-                    "text": "The tool execution failed with the following error:\n ...[shotened]" },
+                    "text": "The tool execution failed with the following error:\n ...[shortened]" },
                 {
                     "type": "text",
-                    "text": "<environment_details>\n# VSCode Visible Files ...[shotened]"
                 }
             ]
         },
         {
             "role": "assistant",
-            "content": "It seems there was an issue with the file path in the  ...[shotened]" },
+            "content": "It seems there was an issue with the file path in the  ...[shortened]" },
         {
             "role": "user",